samuleal/hol02/README.md

 I created the security groups at the same time when I created the EC2 instances.
 This caused me some trouble (see [Troubleshooting](#Troubleshooting)), mostly for the subnet which was disconnected from the internet (HOL02-Research).

-A summary of the security groups the ports and the sources accepted as inbound traffic are displayed below:
+A summary of the security groups, the ports and the sources accepted as inbound traffic are displayed below:

 #### HOL02-VPN
 ![](https://github.com/samuleal/hol02/blob/main/images/image005.png?raw=true)